 The benefits of having an organized garage are immense.
 Having seamless access to all your tools and hobbies while still being able to park a car or two adds a great deal of utility to your home.

-In this article, we’re going to provide some tips on how to make your garage work for you – rather than the other way around.
+In this article, we’re going to provide you with 6 garage organization tips on how to make your garage work for you – rather than the other way around.

 Have a Plan

 Naturally, as home organization designers, we’re big on drawing up plans.
 Luckily, you don’t have to be a professional designer to plan for success.
 We’re not drawing out detailed blueprints; even just a rough sketch will significantly improve the length of the project and the quality of the finished product.By sketching out what you want the final product to look like, you can turn what would have been a weekend-long project into less than a full day.
 By deciding beforehand where you want things to end up, you prevent wasting time moving things around haphazardly, only to end up moving them again later.Also, by knowing what products you need to meet the goals laid out in your plan, you’ll save yourself multiple trips to the hardware store.
 Having the items and tools you need ready before you begin will make the whole project less stressful.

 Give each “category” of things its own place.
 This will help with both the planning and execution phase of the project.When you draw up your initial plans, decide where you want each of these categories to live.
 Making this decision beforehand will also help you identify what products you’ll need to follow through with your design.For example, have a dedicated segment of your wall just for gardening and outdoor tools and equipment.
 Have a shelf just for helmets and other gear.
 Hang all your sporting equipment together in one place.

 Use Your Walls and Ceiling